edmundlth/edmundlth.github.io/_posts/2021-08-30-coin-flip-model.md

 \end{aligned}
 $$

 is not trivial even for the $$w_0 = 1/2$$ case.
-Though this analysis generalised to any finite number of discrete variables<span class=sidenote>Beta distribution becomes Dirichlet distribution, binomial becomes multinomial etc\...</span>, analytic expression of quantities of interest are both hard to write down and hard to compute<span class=sidenote>not to mention issues with numerical stability...</span>.
+Though this analysis generalised to any finite number of discrete variables<span sidenote>Beta distribution becomes Dirichlet distribution, binomial becomes multinomial etc\...</span>, analytic expression of quantities of interest are both hard to write down and hard to compute<span sidenote>not to mention issues with numerical stability...</span>.
 I suppose a lesson here is that Bayesian statistics is HARD.